powerline/powerline/docs/source/configuration.rst

 * ``None``, which will remove the segment from the prompt/statusline.
 * A string, which will be the segment contents.
-* A dict consisting of a ``contents`` string, and a ``highlight`` list.
+* A list of dicts consisting of a ``contents`` string, and a ``highlight_group`` list.
 This is useful for providing a particular highlighting group depending on the segment contents.